HermanTeng19/ai-music-comments/README_EN.md

 - Generated reviews are suitable for social media platforms like Xiaohongshu, with around 300-500 words
 - Reviews include analysis of artistic features, performance standards, historical significance, and personal impressions
 - Reviews are saved in Markdown format in the `musicComments` directory, with filenames as `[song_name].md`
+- By default, existing reviews will be overwritten with newly generated content

 ## Usage Instructions